-Every year, the Chateau Impney Hill Climb is proud to welcome the RAF to the event, and 2018 will be no different.
-This year we will be lucky enough to have both the Spitfire and the Douglas C-47 ‘Dakota’ swooping through the skies over the weekend.
+Every year, the Chateau Impney Hill Climb is proud to welcome the RAF to the event, and 2018 was no different.
+In 2018 we were treated to flypasts from the C-47 Dakota and a Hawker Hurricane.

 The Douglas C-47 Skytrain, or ‘Dakota’, was a US aircraft and was an adaptation of a civilian plane.
 With additions such as a cargo door, a hoist attachment, and a strengthened floor, it become one of the most extensively used military transport aircrafts amongst the Allies and was so successful that it is still in active service today.
 The C-47 was used for dropping paratroopers, and this was particularly noticeable in the D-Day landings of June 1944.
 Approximately 50,000 paratroopers were dropped by C-47 during this crucial manoeuvre.

 It is believed that the nickname ‘Dakota’ came from the British and Commonwealth troops who flew these planes on ‘lend-lease’.
 It came from the acronym Douglas Aircraft Company Transport Aircraft- DACoTA.

 Both of these aircrafts now form part of the RAF Battle of Britain Memorial Flights, which were launched after the Second World War to ensure that the surviving planes would be kept in the air.
 The Lancaster Bomber was the most successful heavy bomber of the war, and we were lucky enough to be treated to a flyover from one of these fantastic machines in 2017.
-Two of the most recognisable aircraft, the Hurricane and the Spitfire, visited the Chateau Impney in 2016, much to our delight and pride.
+The Hurricane also visited the Chateau Impney in 2016, alongside the Spitfire.

 Over the years, we have enjoyed a variety of aerial entertainment in the shape of both the Red Devils and the Red Arrows.
 The Red Devils are the official display team of the Parachute Regiment, who jump from a height of 13,000 feet, and perform a number of impressive manoeuvres before opening their parachutes to land before the crowds.
 The Red Arrows equally delighted crowds, as they performed iconic flyover in their instantly recognisable red aircrafts.